isjeffcom/CUBE.gl-doc/docs/use.md

 ## Use with Threejs

 The CUBE.gl is build upon three.js.
 You can access the built-in three.js by CUBE.Space.three or CUBE.Space.Three().
-The current build is using three.js 0.119.
-You can also try to import a newer three.js.
+The current CUBE build is using three.js 0.119.
+You can also try to implement a different version.

 More about three.js you can check [here](https://threejs.org)